Links for WW1 Australian Tours

 The acronym of ANZAC is one of - if not the - most iconic of the Great War with its images of 'lack of respect' by the 'laid back' Aussie and Kiwi (NZ) soldiers especially for the 'puffed up finery' of military authority - balanced by their incredible bravery and ferocity in battle.
 This is a GREAT article on the respect that even the British generals had with the 'undisciplined' Australians ..
 The trouble with Australians...

 The Australian men who formed a major part of the ANZAC contingent in WW1 in France and Belgium volunteered to support the 'mother country' believing in the concept of Empire, or joined up looking for a different type of adventure.

 What they found was certainly different.
 After the 'eye openings' of Gallipoli, the men of Australia found their way to the Western Front where they made a significant contribution to the campaigns of 1916-1917.
-However, it can be argued that the role of the Australians, firstly at Villers-Bretonneux and Le Hamel, in 1918 were more than just significant.
+However, it can be argued that the role of the Australians, firstly at Villers-Bretonneux, Le Hamel and Mont St Quentin in 1918 were more than just significant.
 Many would say that these battles fought to protect Amiens in 1918 changed the course of the war.

 This is a tremendous story, within which are many rich and vibrant tales.
 Join us with our expert Australian War historian guides on voyages of discovery and understanding with the battles in France & Belgium where Australians fought and died, forever changing the course of history.

 Like all the other countries of the British Empire, Australia immediately came to the support of the "mother country" at the outbreak of the war in August 1914.
 This marked the birth of the Australian Imperial Forces (AIF), under the command of the British General Birdwood and consisting entirely of volunteers.